-Preschool Bullying Know The Signs & Solutions
+Preschool Bullying Know The Signs and Solutions

 The term “bullying” refers to when children intentionally and repeatedly hurt each other.
 Children can be teasing, leaving others out, acting physically aggressively, and saying mean things at preschool.
 In preschool, children spend more time with others and learn to make friends so that bullying can disrupt their development.
 To prevent bullies from hurting your child, your child requires a lot of love and support both at home and preschool.
 It would be best to let your child know that you will do everything you can to prevent bullying from happening again.